Case Study: Post-Migration Recovery & Stabilization

 - Rebuilt XML sitemap logic to include only canonical, indexable, 200-status URLs

-- Removed noindexed, redirected, and error URLs from all sitemap files
+- Removed noindexed, redirected, and error URLs from sitemap files

-- Eliminated legacy sitemap references to stop crawl dilution
+- Eliminated outdated sitemap references contributing to crawl inefficiency

 2. Redirect & Canonical Remediation

-- Mapped and prepared 301 redirects for thousands of orphaned legacy URLs
+- Mapped and implemented 301 redirects for thousands of orphaned legacy URLs

-- Standardized canonical behavior across articles, tags, pagination, and authors
+- Standardized canonical behavior across articles, tags, pagination, and author pages

 3. Robots.txt Rationalization

-- Removed outdated disallow rules blocking crawl without preventing indexation
+- Removed outdated disallow rules contributing to crawl inconsistencies

-- Shifted index control to canonical and meta robots for predictable behavior
+- Shifted indexation control to canonical and meta robots directives for more predictable behavior

 4. Author & Authority Infrastructure Fixes